 "So were you," Renny answered calmly.
 "And you knew I was going to do something like that when you got on my back."

 Jenny grumbled something about "horseplay" but she gave Renny a peck on the cheek as she scrambled up.

 "So has my personality changed a lot?" he asked as he rose.

 "Not nearly enough!" she said.
 "And why did I have to be the one to get squashed?"

 Renny rose, found his hat, and shook the snow off.
 Looking up, he saw their stunt had been witnessed by a couple and a father with two kids.
 The kids started clapping.
 The couple joined in, but the father looked gob-smacked.
 Perhaps he worried his kids would want to try something similar.

 Renny and his friends waved and smiled, a little nervously, and hurried on to their shopping.

 Limstow was a very small village.
 To go Christmas shopping necessarily meant going to The Jeans' Store.
 Mrs. Jean was the mage down the street.
 She found lost items, fine-tuned the public weather forecasts, interpreted dreams (usually as "It's just a dream, dearie"), and produced a line of modest and reliable health potions when she wasn't running the store with her husband.
-The two did ghost-busting on the side, calling in Father Claude on the tough ones.
+The two did ghost-busting on the side, calling in Father Quentin on the tough ones.
 (Not Grim.
 "You don't want to call me in on a ghost you care anything about," the churchgrim reminded the town about once a generation.)

 Mrs. Jean spotted Renny easily, of course, as he waded carefully through the crowd, and smiled at him in the satisfaction of a job well done.
 She it was who found the seers who had told the Wardleys that transformation could cure Renny.
 He waved and started toward her.